rage/java-programming-fall-19/data/osa-12/3-satunnaisuus-ohjelmissa.md

 <!-- Muokkaa luokkaa siten, että sen konstruktori`Noppa(int tahkojenMaara)` luo uuden noppa-olion annetulla nopan tahkojen (eri oman numeronsa sisältämien "puolien") määrällä.
 Muokkaa myös metodia `heita` siten, että se antaa satunnaisen nopanheiton tuloksen, jonka arvon tulee olla väliltä `1...tahkojen määrä`. -->

 Modify the class, such that the constructor `Die(int numberOfFaces)` creates a new die-object with the given number of faces (i.e. the number of "sides" with a number).
-Also, modify the method `throw` so it returns the result of a random throw of the die, which should be a value withing the range `1 ... number of faces`.
+Also, modify the method `throwDie` so it returns the result of a random throw of the die, which should be a value withing the range `1 ... number of faces`.

 <!-- Seuraavassa noppaa testaava pääohjelma: -->
 The following is a main program for testing the die: